Safe at School

 3. Does Louisiana allow students to self-manage diabetes care at school, anytime and anywhere?

 Yes.
-Louisiana clearly allows glucose testing, insulin administration, and any other type of diabetes care any time, anywhere:
+Louisiana clearly allows glucose monitoring, insulin administration, and any other type of diabetes care anytime, anywhere:

-4. Does Louisiana allow students to carry diabetes supplies like needles, insulin, and blood glucose testing devices?
+4. Does Louisiana allow students to carry diabetes supplies like needles, insulin, and blood glucose monitoring devices?

 Yes.
 Students may self-manage diabetes care, including "[p]ossessing on the student's person, at any time, such supplies or equipment as are necessary to monitor and care for the student's diabetes."; R.S.
 17:436.3(D)(d).